epfl-ada/ada-2024-project-trendtrackers/README.md

 ## Questions for the TA:

 - Are the current results of clustering promising or do we have to finetune our clustering process?
+- As the data for HIV is quite small, should we find some external dataset for validating our model?